ApolloW1/ESE519_lab2/SetupGuide.md

 # ESE519_lab2
 Machine: MacBook Pro Apple M1 Pro
+MacOS 13.0 (22A380)
 ## 1. Pico Setup
 In this setp, the pico directory will be created.
 Command: